 - Have you noticed any swelling or a lump in your child's abdomen?

 What you can do in the meantime

-Don't give your child any over-the-counter medications to treat symptoms before the appointment.
-Don't give your child anything to eat if you see any of the signs or symptoms of intussusception.
+Don't give your child any nonprescription medications to treat symptoms before the appointment.
+Don't give your child anything to eat if you see any of the symptoms of intussusception.
 Seek immediate medical attention.